artefactual/atom-docs/user-manual/data-templates/rad-template.rst

    creation event - not to the dates of existence of the creator.
 However, we have added fallback code, so if the old name is used, the import will still succeed.

-**RAD Rule** "Make notes on dates and any details pertaining to the dates of creation, publication, or distribution, of the unit being described that are not included in the Date(s) of creation, including publication, distribution, etc., area and that are considered to be important. " (RAD 1.8B8) "Make notes on the date(s) of accumulation or collection of the unit being described."
-RAD 1.8B8a)

 ..
 NOTE::